BigRedCoding/FinalProject/README.md

 ### **`DEPLOYMENT:`**

-### This website can be accessed at the following link: [here](https://www.newsexplorer.justlearning.net/) (https://www.newsexplorer.justlearning.net/).
+### This website can be accessed at the following link: (https://www.newsexplorer.justlearning.net/).
 Note, some service provides might block this because justlearning.net is a public domain, which could be used by hackers to create ficticious sites and attack people.
 On Spectrum, I had to temporarily turn off the Security Shield.

-### Both the frontend and backend files can be accessed [here](https://github.com/BigRedCoding/FinalProject) (https://github.com/BigRedCoding/FinalProject).
+### Both the frontend and backend files can be accessed here: (https://github.com/BigRedCoding/FinalProject).
 These can be downloaded and ran locally.
 When you're in VS Code, using "npm install" for dependecies and "npm run dev" on both should allow local use.

 ================================================================================================